Culture in Ecuador, Cuisine, Religion, People and Tradition

 The Ecuadorians have a distinctive type of dress code.

 The men and especially the woman in each region of Ecuador and the Galapagos Islands can be easily identified by their dress as it is displays specific cultural diversities that are characteristic of that particular region.
 A major aspect of Indian identity is present in Ecuador.
 People that are familiar with the native dress can often tell roughly where an Indian is from, based on what they wear.
+By the way, you may often find Ecuador flag attributes appearing here and there on the clothes.

 Ecuador has some very tasty and very strange combinations in their cuisine.
 You can expect to find some lemon marinated shrimps, toasted corn on the cob and a huge variety of pastries filled with all types of different stuffing.